grafana/mimir/docs/architecture.md

 Incoming samples (writes from Prometheus) are handled by the [distributor](#distributor) while incoming reads (PromQL queries) are handled by the [querier](#querier) or optionally by the [query frontend](#query-frontend).

-## Blocks storage
+## Storage

-The blocks storage is based on [Prometheus TSDB](https://prometheus.io/docs/prometheus/latest/storage/): it stores each tenant's time series into their own TSDB which write out their series to a on-disk block (defaults to 2h block range periods).
+The Mimir storage format is based on [Prometheus TSDB](https://prometheus.io/docs/prometheus/latest/storage/): it stores each tenant's time series into their own TSDB which write out their series to a on-disk block (defaults to 2h block range periods).
 Each block is composed by a few files storing the blocks and the block index.

 The TSDB block files contain the samples for multiple series.
 The series inside the blocks are then indexed by a per-block index, which indexes metric names and labels to time series in the block files.

-The blocks storage doesn't require a dedicated storage backend for the index.
-The only requirement is an object store for the block files, which can be:
+Mimir requires an object store for the block files, which can be:

 - [Amazon S3](https://aws.amazon.com/s3)
 - [Google Cloud Storage](https://cloud.google.com/storage/)